Recreation and Clubs

 - The Villages has its own Polo stadium with 2 fields and Polo leagues (*Developer owned, not a resident amenity).

 - 2 First Class Bowling Alley facilities with another rumored to be built south of Brownwood.
-Bowling is said to be the most popular activity in the Villages!!! (note: these are commercial businesses and not part of the resident amenities).
+Bowling is said to be the most popular activity in the Villages!!!
+There are more than 80 leagues in the Villages with varying experience levels. (note: these are commercial businesses and not part of the resident amenities).